Take advantage of soundproofing techniques when doing remodeling or new construction. Includes batts, construction techniques, and more.

 Leaving only a small portion of a wall or ceiling uninsulated can dramatically reduce its sound-reducing performance.
 Batts can be friction-fit in wall cavities; if temporary support is needed, two or three bands of drywall tape may be stapled horizontally across studs.
 In ceilings, batts should be installed just above the backside of the ceiling material.

-An even more effective way to build an interior wall is to mount 1/2-inch gypsum wallboard on special resilient channels that run horizontally across the wall.
-These channels absorb sound so it isn’t conducted through the wall studs, resulting in an STC rating of about 46.
+Sound isolation systems.
+An even more effective way to build an interior wall is to mount 1/2-inch gypsum wallboard on special resilient channels or clips that across the wall.
+These channels or clips absorb sound so it isn’t conducted through the wall studs, resulting in an STC rating of about 46.
 Typically, the drywall is screwed to a flange on the channels, not to the studs.
 Combining insulation, channel-mounted wallboard, and a dual layer of 1/2-inch gypsum on one side achieves an excellent STC rating of 52.

 A floor-ceiling construction that produces an STC of 53 is achieved by mounting 1/2-inch gypsum wallboard to resilient channels fastened to 2-by-10 ceiling joists with 3 1/2-inch-thick batts between the joists.
 In this scenario, the floor above has a plywood subfloor, particleboard underlayment, carpet pad, and carpet.